 We also intend to make agencies’ self-reported adherence to the ABLE Standards public, so that communities can follow up with agencies directly.

 My agency is considering implementing ABLE.
 Where can I find more information?

-The ABLE Project website at www.law.georgetown.edu/IPP/ABLE includes a great deal of information about the program.
-We have also compiled a four-page ABLE fact sheet detailing key points, which you can find here.
-If your agency is considering moving forward, please reach out to the ABLE Team at ABLE@georgetown.edu.
+The ABLE website includes a great deal of information about the program.
+In particular, we encourage you to carefully review the ABLE Standards to which all ABLE agencies must commit.
+To join ABLE, you’ll need to submit an application, including the four letters of support described in the Standards.
+If your agency has questions that are not answered on our website, please reach out to the ABLE Team at ABLE@georgetown.edu.
 Our team would be happy to set up a phone call or virtual meeting to answer any questions you may have.

 My agency has adopted ABLE and has some certified instructors, but we realize we need more.
 What do we do?

 Your ABLE instructors have access to our password-protected Instructor Portal, which includes sign-up links for upcoming Train-the-Trainer sessions.
 (If you are with an ABLE agency and need the password, please contact the ABLE team at ABLE@georgetown.edu.)
 If you would like help coordinating with ABLE-certified instructors from a neighboring agency to train your agency’s personnel, please reach out to our team.

 I see ABLE training is free.
 What is the catch?